 In an overall plan for the essays, the statement of purpose works as a context, a positioner, an opening pitch.
-You will describe experiences in each of the three essays (although essay 1 doesn’t explicitly ask for it, you should still integrate actual experience in the answer), so strategically try to select experiences that are somewhat different from each other, to give a comprehensive and broad view.
-Also, it’s advisable to discuss fairly recent experiences, to allow the adcom to see you working at a high level and in relevant circumstances.
+You will describe experiences in each of the three essays (although essay 1 doesn’t explicitly ask for it, you should still integrate actual experience in the answer), so strategically try to select experiences that are somewhat different, to give a comprehensive and broad view.
+Also, usually it’s advisable to discuss fairly recent experiences, to allow the adcom to see you working at a high level and in relevant circumstances.

 Again, this is your portrait – your candidacy at a glance.
 Will it be full length or head-and-shoulders?
 Will it have a realistic background or a wash of color?
 Will it be naturalistic or abstracted?
 Will it contain other objects or not?
 Will you look directly at the viewer or into the distance?
 There are a lot of questions in painting a portrait, and there are a lot of questions in answering the open question that a statement of purpose represents.
 It shouldn’t just convey facts – it should have a point of view and a message, and if you decide on these first, it will help you select and elaborate the content.